IDEAtlas/ai-dua-mapping/README.md

 All other required data (Sentinel 2 imagery, building footprints, population grids) are automatically downloaded and processed by the data preparation pipeline.

-**Note:** For citeis with morethan one word use hyphen to separate the words.
-Eg. San-Jose, Costa-Rica
+**Note:** When writing city or country names containing two or more words, connect them with hyphens (e.g., San-Jose, Costa-Rica).

 ## Training from Scratch
 Train a new model on complete dataset: